Getting Started

 $ java -jar $JETTY_HOME/start.jar

-Note the highlighted line that logs the deployment of demo-simple.war.
+Note the highlighted line that logs the deployment of demo-simple.war

-Now you can access the web application by pointing your browser to http://localhost:8080/demo-simple.
+Now you can access the web application by pointing your browser to http://localhost:8080/demo-simple

 Advanced Deployment

-If you want to customize the deployment of your web application, for example by specifying a contextPath different from the file/directory name, or by specifying JNDI entries, or by specifying virtual hosts, etc. read this section.
+different from the file/directory name, or by specifying JNDI entries, or by specifying virtual hosts, etc. read this section.